 • mRNA vaccine – This kind of vaccine includes genetic material with specific chemical instructions that ask your body’s cells to make a small, noninfectious piece of spike protein, which is located on the surface of the coronavirus.
 The spike protein is how COVID-19 enters the body and how your immune system recognizes it.
 The Pfizer and Moderna COVID-19 vaccines are mRNA vaccines.

 • Protein subunit vaccine – Subunit vaccines include parts of the virus to stimulate your immune system response.
-The Novavax vaccine is a protein subunit vaccine that include harmless S proteins from the virus.
+The Novavax vaccine is a protein subunit vaccine that includes harmless S proteins from the virus.
 Subunit vaccines have been used for many years to prevent conditions such as hepatitis B, shingles and whooping cough.

 Get the flu vaccine before flu season hits